 This article is reprinted with permission of Thomas Lickona.

 Thomas Lickona, Ph.D., is a psychologist and educator who has been called "the father of modern character education."
-A professor of education emeritus at State University of New York, Cortland, he is the founding director of his university's Center for the Fourth and Fifth Rs (Respect and Responsibility) and author of nine books on moral development and character education.
-He is the author of How to Raise Kind Kids: And Get Respect, Gratitude, and a Happier Family in the Bargain, Character Matters: How to Help Our Children Develop Good Judgment, Integrity, and Other Essential Virtues and the Christopher Award-winning book Educating for Character.
+A professor of education emeritus at State University of New York, Cortland, he is the founding director of the Center for the Fourth and Fifth Rs (Respect and Responsibility) and is the author of How to Raise Kind Kids: And Get Respect, Gratitude, and a Happier Family in the Bargain, Character Matters: How to Help Our Children Develop Good Judgment, Integrity, and Other Essential Virtues and Educating for Character.
 He has also written Raising Good Children and co-authored Sex, Love and You.
-He is on the Advisory Board of the Catholic Education Resource Center.
+Tom Lickona is on the Advisory Board of the Catholic Education Resource Center.
 Visit his web site here.Copyright © 2007 Thomas Lickona

 back to top